Skip to content

 """

-class Inputs(NodeInputs):
+class Inputs(rg.NodeInputs):

-bandwidth_kbps: float = Input(source=Network.Outputs.bandwidth_kbps)
+bandwidth_kbps: float = rg.src(Network.State.bandwidth_kbps)

-bitrate_kbps: int = Input(source=lambda: BitrateController.Outputs.value)
+bitrate_kbps: int = rg.src(lambda: BitrateController.State.value)

-class Outputs(NodeOutputs):
+class State(rg.NodeState):

 fetched_seconds: float

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 bitrate = max(inputs.bitrate_kbps, 1)

-return self.Outputs(fetched_seconds=inputs.bandwidth_kbps / bitrate * TICK_DT_SECONDS)
+return self.State(fetched_seconds=inputs.bandwidth_kbps / bitrate * TICK_DT_SECONDS)

-class MediaSession(Node):
+class MediaSession(rg.Node):

 """The plant.
 Buffer fills with newly fetched video, drains with playback."""

-class Inputs(NodeInputs):
+class Inputs(rg.NodeInputs):

-previous: float = Input(source=lambda: MediaSession.Outputs.buffer_seconds)
+previous: float = rg.src(lambda: MediaSession.State.buffer_seconds)

-fetched: float = Input(source=Decoder.Outputs.fetched_seconds)
+fetched: float = rg.src(Decoder.State.fetched_seconds)

-class Outputs(NodeOutputs):
+class State(rg.NodeState):

-buffer_seconds: float = Output(initial=10.0)
+buffer_seconds: float = rg.var(init=10.0)

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 next_buffer = inputs.previous + inputs.fetched - TICK_DT_SECONDS

-return self.Outputs(buffer_seconds=max(0.0, next_buffer))
+return self.State(buffer_seconds=max(0.0, next_buffer))

-class Logger(Node):
+class Logger(rg.Node):

 """Appends a per-tick record so the trajectory is visible after the run."""